Taqwa & Piety

 The goal of the Muslim parent in raising Muslim children should be to raise righteous Muslims.
 Not merely children who identify culturally with Islam.
 Muslim culture may include many other things which may not be part of Islamic culture.
 Often, the goals people have set for themselves is to raise children who conform to the culture they have inherited.
 Rather the aim should be to raise them in accordance with true Islamic culture.
 And as such, they should be raised as righteous Muslims.
 Parents should have high goals and expectations from their children.
-For a true Muslim, the highest goal is Paradise.
+For every Muslim, the highest goal should be Paradise.

 The Prophet SAW said, “Seven are (the persons) whom Allah will give protection with His Shade on the Day when there will be no shade except His Shade (i.e., on the Day of Resurrection), and they are: A just ruler; a youth who grew up with the worship of Allah, a person whose heart is attached to the mosque, two persons who love and meet each other and depart from each other for the sake of Allah, a man whom a beautiful and high ranking woman seduces (for illicit relation) but rejects the offer by saying; ‘I fear Allah’, a person who gives a charity and conceals it (to such an extent) that the left hand might not know what the right has given and a person who remembers Allah in solitude and his eyes wells up.”